lukasholzer/diploma-thesis/README.md

-# Diplomarbeit
+# Thesis
-Meine Diplomarbeit im Bereich des Web-Design für den Altwiener Christkindlmarkt in Wien auf der Freyung
+Thesis for my diploma at the HTL1 Graphic & Communication Design for the Altwiener Christmas Market

-## Inhaltsverzeichnsi:
+## Chapters:

 * UI und User Expirience (UX)
   * Aufwand in Relation zur Wirkung